20 Free Cohabitation Agreement Templates (Guide & Overview)

 Below are the differences between cohabitation and marriage:

-• No legal or formal steps are needed when you begin to cohabit, unlike in a marriage where you and your partner need to get a marriage license.
-In order to get a marriage license, you will need someone to officiate.
+- No legal or formal steps are needed when you begin to cohabit, unlike in a marriage where you and your partner need to get a marriage liscence.
+In order to get a marriage liscence, you will need someone to officiate.
 The marriage process differs from state to state.

-• When you want to end a cohabiting relationship, you do not have to follow a formal process.
-You only need to consider the terms in the cohabitation agreement while in marriage; you will need a legal process to end it by filing for divorce.
+- When you want to end a cohabiting relationship, you do not have to follow a formal process.
+You only need to consider the terms in the agreement while in marriage; you will need a legal process to end it by filing for divorce.

 Cohabitation Agreement

-A cohabitation agreement has other similar names.
-They are:
+An agreement of cohabitation has other similar names.

 Free Templates